isomerpages/nlb-biblioasia/_jul-to-sep-2023/Golden Mile Complex: Five Decades of an Architectural Icon.md

   But it also means the loss of a unique community that had developed there.
 image: /images/Vol 19 Issue 2/Golden Mile Complex/golden_mile_complex_3.png
 ---
-#### The collective sale and conservation of Golden Mile Complex will restore a visionary building designed for a “new look Singapore” 50 years ago.
-But it also means the loss of a unique community that has developed there.
+#### The collective sale and conservation of Golden Mile Complex will eventually restore a visionary building to its former glory, but the process will also mean the loss of a unique community that has developed there.

 By Justin Zhuang